Omar27522/unfinishedbusiness/README.md

 </p>
 <hr>
   <h2>TLA</h2>
-  The site I copied and edited from my php 7.xx book chapter 6 Using inheritance and designing a class PHP and MySQL Web Development, Fifth Edition
+  The site I copied and edited from my php 7.xx book, chapter 6 Using inheritance and designing a class.<br />
+PHP and MySQL Web Development, Fifth Edition<br />
 The definitive guide to building database-driven Web applications with PHP and MySQL
 </p>